allister-grange/missinglink/README.md

 If you poke around the data long enough, you will find days where there's no statistics.
 This was usually for 1 of 2 reasons: either I've made a mistake in my coding, or MetLink/Auckland Transport have a mistake on their end.

-I had to re-write the backend because MetLink have an untyped backend that was sending me bad data on occasion.
-My API is now more flexible and that issue shouldn't crop up again.
+There was an extended period of no data as I had to re-write the due to MetLink having an untyped backend that was sending numbers as strings.
+The MissingLink API is now more flexible at dealing with incorrect data types and that issue shouldn't crop up again.

-Apologies for the gaps, I'm doing my best!

 **Auckland Transport**